sylentillyaltbecauseillprobgettermed/Colton-the-OGFN-Gooner-FRFR/README.md

 i needed to use his notepad to talk with him because my mic was broken at that time.
 I open his notepad and his last open window in there was a website with... questionable.. toys? he immediatly closed it and i made a excuse i didnt see it.

-This was also around the time colton got the CP alligations, wich got so extreme a certain group of people ratted him and logged his autofills, browser history, download history, etc...
+This was also around the time colton got the CP alligations, which got so extreme a certain group of people ratted him and logged his autofills, browser history, download history, etc...

-After I got my hands on the .txt file with all his logs in it (wich i did not ask for at all) I decided to investigate it with the person that ratted him.
+After I got my hands on the .txt file with all his logs in it (which i did not ask for at all) I decided to investigate it with the person that ratted him.

 Now.. the interesting stuff!